aehrc/vector-integration-simulation-pipeline/README.md

 # Viral integration simulation

-Scripts and snakemake workflow for simulating integration of a virus/vector into a host.
+A `snakemake` workflow for simulating integration of a virus/vector into a host.

 ## Quickstart